PaulBouchier/six_can/aider_capture_can.md

 in the move_client example
 - "Rotate in place by x radians" means call self.move_client.execute_move('rotate_odom', [x]) where x must be a string containing the number of radians to rotate.
+- When the low-level tasks call for a sleep or a wait, it needs to delay while calling spin(), as it is a ROS2 node.

 1. Create CaptureCan class.